Filter Options

 How do I select a reliable Ugandan tour operator?

 “Most Africa-specialist operators will be able to add a Uganda gorilla trekking package to any African safari.
 However, if you would like to explore the country further, a specialist Uganda operator is recommended.
-There are several good local outfits in the country and many of them offer Uganda gorilla trekking tours through SafariBookings.com.
+There are several good local outfits in the country and many of them offer Uganda gorilla trekking tours through SafariBookings.com website.
 Always check the customer reviews as this will give you a good indication on reliability and quality of the guides and vehicles offered by the different operators.
 International operators usually work through these local outfits, but they sometimes offer more insurance and they might be in a better position to deal with issues if something goes wrong.
 They are also able to book your international flights as part of a Uganda gorilla trekking tour.”

 6

-What type of accommodation can I expect?
+What type of accommodations can I expect?

 “Uganda has developed for tourism more recently than some of the more established safari destinations in the region, such as Kenya and Tanzania.
-Most parks and reserves now offer a good variety of accommodation options ranging from budget to very upmarket.
+Most parks and reserves now offer a good variety of accommodations options ranging from budget to very upmarket.
 The Ugandan gorilla trekking reserves of Bwindi and Mgahinga are located at high altitude and the climate tends to be cold and wet.
-Most accommodation in this area is therefore suitable to this kind of climate, and you can expect cozy cottages with log fires.
+Most accommodations in this area are therefore suitable to this kind of climate, and you can expect cozy cottages with log fires.
 Luxury tented camps are a popular option in the savannah reserves.
 Camping is also an option.
 Aside from being the most budget-friendly option, it can be very rewarding for the more adventurous traveler.”

 7